ThirdAILabs/PRISM/local_setup/README.md

 <summary><h2 style="display: inline;">Setup Grobid</h2></summary>
   <br>

+  Grobid can be set up on Blade server and can be accessed by forwarding the port.

   Run the command ```docker run --rm --init --ulimit core=0 -p 8070:8070 grobid/grobid:0.8.0```.
 This will start Grobid on port ```8070```.
 </details>
 <br>